-Answer: Unfortunately, there is no simple or even a right answer to this question.
+Answer: Unfortunately, there is no simple (or even a right) answer to this question.
 It's never too early to send information to college coaches.
 For the most part, however, Div.
 II, Div.
 III and NAIA coaches do very little player identification when it comes to 9th graders.
-So there's no harm--where those colleges are concerned--if the player wants to wait until she's finishing her sophomore year or even starting her junior year to begin reaching out to D-II, III and NAIA coaches.
+So, it's fine---where those colleges are concerned---if the player wants to wait until she's into her junior year to begin reaching out to D-II, III and NAIA coaches.
 (Remember, they represent 75% of all schools with teams!)

-D-I coaches--at least those at the larger programs--are another story.
-While many players many not reach their full growth and/or their full softball potential until they are juniors or even seniors in high school, if players want to find out whether or not they might be D-I prospects, they need to start contacting D-I coaches by their sophomore year.
+D-I coaches---at least those at the larger programs---are another story.
+While many players many not reach their full growth and/or their full softball potential until they are juniors or even seniors in high school, if players want to find out whether or not they might be D-I prospects, they should start contacting D-I coaches by their sophomore year.

-It's unlikely college coaches will be reaching out to him for input on her, so let him do his best coaching job, and you daughter can work on her college search over the summer and through the next year or so without his help.
-Her travel coach's input will carry more weight with college coaches in any case, so perhaps she can elicit that person's help where needed.
-(Also, consider reading my book as it will provide valuable insights into the process.)
+It's unlikely college coaches will be reaching out to him for input on her before her junior year anyway.
+Let him do his best coaching job, and your daughter can work on her college search over the summer and through the coming years without his help.
+Her travel coach's input will likely carry more weight with college coaches, so perhaps she can elicit that person's help where needed.
+(Also, consider reading my book, Preparing to Play Softball at the Collegiate Level, as it will provide valuable insights into the process.)
 If she chooses not to play HS softball, that's okay, but she should be prepared to have a clear and responsible reason to tell any college coaches who might ask--down the road--why she elected not to play in high school.
 Hope this helps!